fastStats-org/backend/README.md

     - **400**: Malformed offset, limit, or body
 - **Query Parameters** (optional):
     - **publicOnly**: list projects by visibility
-    - **userId**: list projects by a specific user
+    - **ownerId**: list projects by a specific user/org
 - **Details**:
     - If `publicOnly` is `true` only **public** projects will be listed, if `false` only **private** projects, and if omitted both **public and private** projects are listed
-    - If `userId` is undefined projects of all users are be listed
+    - If `ownerId` is undefined projects of all users and orgs are listed
     - `offset` defines how many projects should be skipped (allowing pagination)
     - `limit` defines how many projects may be listed at max